C0deSage/pbl-blog/_posts/2023-03-23-optimising-database-entries-with-spring.markdown

 Native query refers to plain sql syntax, while queries are written in JPQL.

-I felt kind of bad investing many hours to get to that solution which are a few lines of code, though it also felt really good finally solving it!
+I wanted to solve the problem with the tools I already learned which in this case was not smart.
+Nevertheless it felt really good finally solving it and learning something new!

 Thanks for reading my blog!